Category: Research

 43 years ago, in 1967, R.J.
 Hansen and M.J.Miley, two civil engineering professors from MIT, published an article in Technology Review, on the advantages of smaller human beings.
 They ask themselves if we can afford to NOT consider, in all it’s aspects, the question of…

-Short Baseball Players Live Longer.
+Short Players Live Longer.

 July 31, 2010 By arne hendriks 4